nwcourses/nwcourses.github.io/COM527/topic6.md

 preference's <em>key</em> to look up that particular preference.
 Notice also how the <em>get</em> methods take a second parameter, which is the default value to use if that preference does not exist.
 Note also how the <em>EditTextPreference</em>s and the <em>ListPreference</em> return Strings, while the
 <em>CheckBoxPreference</em> returns a boolean.</li>
+<li>Note how we also have to use the Elvis operator, this is because the <code>getString()</code>, and <code>getBoolean()</code> methods could return null.
+This may seen strange as we give a default value, but it is due to the Android API being a Java API which we are using from Kotlin, and Java traditionally did not have a concept of nullability so the data type returned from these methods is nullable.</li>
 </ul>
 </p>